 The tasks in this study lacked any real consequences, so participants were not invested in the outcomes.
 This was by design – the present study only sought to measure PPC values independent of other factors.
 Adding consequences to outcomes would likely increase the desired percentage correct of the tasks.
 Adding a leader board to the tasks could create social consequences, or adding a cash bounty for getting tasks correct could add monetary consequences.
 Studying the effects of adding these consequences could yield information about our relative valuations of these factors.
 Extending the number of trials of a task or having it run over multiple sessions might increase the participant’s investment in the outcome, and PPC values might change over time.

 A complicated relationship between neuroticism, PPC and task type was hinted at, thought the test was underpowered due to the small number of neuroticism inventory respondents.
 More study is warranted to pin down this relationship.
 The kinesthetic task was the only one that showed a significant relationship between PPC and neuroticism score, and it differed from the other two tasks in the number of actions that had to be performed per item.
 For participants to estimate how often they would succeed at the task, they had to estimate the probability of succeeding at several very easy actions in a sequence.
-If participants with high neuroticism were more pessimistic about the outcomes of these easy actions, or were more pessimistic about how high probability events chain into a successful sequence, it would explain the results in .
+If participants with high neuroticism were more pessimistic about the outcomes of these easy actions, or were more pessimistic about how high probability events chain into a successful sequence, it would explain the results in Table Six.
 Kahneman and Tversky (1979) conducted experiments showing how participants’ subjective assessments of probabilities differed from objective values under decisions involving risk.
 Repeating these experiments while requiring participants to assess probabilities of success of sequences of highly likely events might show differences between those participants who have high and low neuroticism scores.

 Changes in current study if repeated.
 If this experiment were to be repeated, there are a number of corrections that should be made.
 First, the sample should be homogenized with respect to accent for the verbal task.
 Three participants commented that they took issue with the pronunciations because they learned English as a second language or grew up in another English-speaking country besides the United States.
 Individuals who do not have traditional American accents should be excluded from the sample.